6.3 Privacy and Security Initiatives

 |---|---|---|

-A strong initiative starts with risk analysis.
-The organization should identify where PHI exists, who uses it, how it moves, what systems store it, what vendors touch it, what workflows release it, and what failure modes could cause harm.
-The RHIA may contribute by mapping HIM processes, data flows, retention needs, request workflows, HIE participation, and audit findings.
+A strong initiative starts with that risk analysis: identify where PHI exists, who uses it, how it moves, what systems store it, what vendors touch it, and what failure modes could cause harm.
+The RHIA contributes by mapping HIM processes, data flows, retention needs, request workflows, HIE participation, and audit findings.
+Vendors that create, receive, maintain, or transmit PHI are business associates and must sign a business associate agreement (BAA) — a control the exam tests when a scenario mentions a transcription company, ROI vendor, or cloud host.

 Training must be role based.
-A release specialist needs different examples than a physician, coder, front desk employee, system analyst, or executive.
-Generic annual training may satisfy a basic awareness goal, but RHIA-level improvement requires targeted training after audit findings, system changes, workflow redesign, policy updates, and incidents.
+A release specialist needs different examples than a physician, coder, front-desk employee, analyst, or executive.
+Generic annual training satisfies a basic awareness goal, but RHIA-level improvement targets training to audit findings, system changes, policy updates, and incidents.
+Monitoring then connects the program to reality: if policy bans shared logins, access logs should prove individual accountability; if releases require recipient verification, quality audits should test it; if terminated users must lose access promptly, access reviews should confirm actual removal.

 Initiative Planning Checklist